About

 In 1993, she began designing sets for television productions.
 She has been nominated for five Emmys and received three Emmy Awards for Outstanding Achievement: Scenic Design.

 In her paintings as well as in her film and television design, Seidman creates narratives that explore her responses to her environment.
 In her television work she studies time periods that, like the foreign places she visits, expand her understanding of human narratives.
 She delights in disorientation.
-Katha Seidman uses her past experiences to find images that help organize the confusion of the present.
+Seidman uses her past experiences to find images that help organize the confusion of the present.